Make sure you have a sharp blade for taking geranium cuttings

 - Wait.
 In a few weeks, your cuttings should have rooted!

-Some years ago someone once wrote in a pelargonium magazine that it was beneficial to use a solution of vitamin C for cuttings, so we tried it and had to agree it helped, so we’ve been using it ever since.
-We put about half a teaspoonful of powder in a couple of egg-cupfuls of cold water and stir it with anything that is non-metallic (usually a plant label) and it is stored in a dark bottle.
+We never use hormone-rooting powders or liquid, as this makes the ends go soft and they’re more likely to rot than root.
+Some years ago, someone once wrote in a pelargonium magazine that it was beneficial to use a solution of vitamin C for cuttings, so we tried it and had to agree it helped, so we’ve been using it ever since.
+We put about half a teaspoonful of powder in a couple of egg-cupfuls of cold water and stir it with something non-metallic (usually a plant label) and store to solution in a dark bottle.
 Tablets would do just as well as powder – and what you don’t use for your geranium cuttings can be made into a drink – so it will do you both good!
-We never use hormone-rooting powders or liquid, as this makes the ends go soft and they are more likely to rot than root.

-Do not get distraught if a few do not make it – one hundred per cent success is a very high standard to try to achieve!
-The important thing is to enjoy what you are doing, and we think you will always feel a sense of achievement when you manage to increase your stock of a plant.
+Don’t worry if a few don’t make it – 100% success is a very high standard to try to achieve!
+The important thing is to enjoy what you’re doing, and enjoy the sense of achievement when you manage to increase your stock of a plant.
 We always do!

 I have a beautiful Amethyst trailing geranium that is 2 years old, but can’t find another in the nurseries.
 I want to keep it so how do I take cuttings and when is the best time.
 It is in full flower on my balcony now.